adamk5550/docs/Tools/Git/3 Commands.md

 #### -b

-Running `git branch -b` proceeded with an unused branch name will branch from the HEAD (latest commit in the current branch), create it and check it out immediately.
-See [git checkout](#git-checkout) for more info about checking out branches.
+Create a new *[branch](#git-branch)* providing the branch name is unique and unused.
+The branch is created from the HEAD (latest commit in the current branch) and is automatically [checked out](#git-checkout).

 ## git clone

+`git clone [URL] [name]`

-Create a new local repo by cloning the contents of a remote repo.
-A new directory for the repo will be created within the current directory.
+Create a new local repository by cloning the contents of a remote repository accessible by the provided *URL*.
+The new local repository is stored in a new relative subdirectory.

-`git clone [url] [directory]`

-- **url:** A valid Git URL.
-Typically this is HTTP, HTTPS or SSH.
-- **directory:** Optional.
-The name of the new repo directory.
-If omitted, the remote repo's name is used.
+By default the subdirectory name is the name of the remote repository, or a *name* can be provided instead.
+Either way, the subdirectory can be freely renamed without affecting its contents.

 ## git commit

-Creates a new commit from the staged changes.
-See [git add](#git-add) for more info about the staging area and adding changes to it.
+`git commit [options]`

+Package changed files in the [staging area](#git-add) as a new commit.

-`git commit` requires your name and email to be pre-configured - this is covered in [First Time Setup](./2%20First%20Time%20Setup.md#configuration).
-Additionally Git will use your system's default command line text editor, which can be changed by running `git config --global core.editor vi`, replacing `vi` with your desired editor.
+As a commit contains your name and email address, these variables must be pre-configured in Git - this is covered in [First Time Setup](./2%20First%20Time%20Setup.md#configuration).
+Git also uses your system's default command line text editor for commit message entry - this can be changed by running `git config --global core.editor vi`, replacing `vi` with your desired editor.

-When your text editor opens, several pre-populated, commented out (`#`) lines of configuration and [git status](#git-status) will be present.
-Write your commit message on one or more un-commented lines before save and exiting your editor.
-This will finalise the new commit.
+When this command opens your command line text editor, review the staged changes and enter a commit message on a new line (commented out lines begin with `#`).
+Multiple lines can be entered though it is advised that single-line commit messages are used for brevity.
+Once done, save and close your editor to finalise the new commit.

 ### Options

 #### -m, --message

-Enter the commit message as part of the `git commit` command instead of opening a command line text editor.
-Ensure that the string proceeding `-m` is surrounded with double-quotes `"` if spaces are present.
+Enter the commit message directly on the command line instead of via your command line text editor.
+Follow `-m` with a text string surrounded by double-quotes `"` to use as the commit message.

 #### --amend

-Amends the staged changes to the latest commit instead of creating a new commit.
-This will open your command line text editor to provide an opportunity to modify the commit message; as a result `-m` can be combined with `--amend`.
+Amend the staged changes to the HEAD (latest commit in the current branch) instead of creating a new commit.
+This will open the existing commit message with your command line text editor for editing, or `-m` can be used to replace the existing message.

-`--amend` without any staged changes can be used to simply re-enter the latest commit's message.

 ## git fetch

+`git fetch [options]`

-Fetches objects from the remote repo that are currently being tracked in the local repo.
-This has the effect of getting the latest code for branches you are currently tracking, without applying the new changes to the branches immediately.
+Fetch objects from the remote repository that are currently being tracked by the local repository.
+This effectively downloads the latest [commits](#git-commit) for [branches](#git-branch) the local repository is tracking, without applying new commits to branches immediately.

 ### Options

 #### --all

-Fetches all remotes, even those not currently being tracked.
-For example if a branch has recently been created in the remote repo which is not in your local repo, it will still fetch these changes.
+Fetch all objects regardless of whether they are being tracked.
+This is useful for fetching branches that are new to the remote repository and do not exist in the local repository.

 ## git log

+`git log [options]`

-Displays a log of Git commits that exist in the current branch, sorted from most to least recent.
-For more info about commits, see [git commit](#git-commit).
+List all [commits](#git-commit) in the current branch, sorted from most to least recent.

-By default each commit is included in the log, with each showing about 4 lines of info.
-If the commit log is too long to fit on the current screen it is opened in a command line pager program such as `less`, which allows navigation through the log. `less` can be exited by pressing `q`.
+Without options all commits are listed, displaying 4 lines of information: SHA, author name and email, date, and message.
+If the commit log does not fit vertically on the screen it is opened in a command line pager program such as `less`, which allows navigation up and down the log. `less` can be closed by pressing `q`:

 ```
 $ git log